Man finds $100,000 winning lottery ticket days before it expired, thanks to wife's reminder

 John Butler claimed a $100,000 Mass Cash prize just 11 days before it would have expired, the Massachusetts State Lottery said.

-He had bought the ticket nearly a year ago before a trip to Florida, and put it in a drawer where it stayed forgotten for months.
-Fortunately, his wife mentioned that she saw a news story about an unclaimed Mass Cash prize.
-Butler searched his house, and found the ticket matching all five numbers.
+He had bought the ticket nearly a year ago before a trip to Florida and put it in a drawer where it stayed forgotten for months.
+Fortunately, his wife Jean mentioned that she saw a news story about an unclaimed Mass Cash prize.

 "We are thrilled that Mr. Butler's wife saw the Lottery announcement in the news about the unclaimed ticket!
 What a great reminder to keep your tickets in a safe place and always make sure to check them," Treasurer Deb Goldberg said in a statement.